-The integration of FWU Life Austria into the structures and services of the FWU Group is to be continued and planned to be implemented until the end of 2024.
+The integration of FWU Life Austria into the structures and services of the FWU Group is to be continued and planned to be implemented until mid-2025.

 There are - strategic - risks that the new business initiative is not enough to prevent portfolio erosion, and the integration of FWU Life Austria into the FWU Group may not result in the expected cost efficiency.